 “Alexa, what are my Monday morning classes?”

-It’s a question that dozens of CWU students can now ask—and have answered—as a result of a new customized version of Amazon’s popular cloud-based voice service that has been installed in rooms in Dugmore Hall.
+It’s a question that dozens of CWU students will soon be able to ask—and have answered—as a result of a new customized version of Amazon’s popular cloud-based voice service that has been installed in rooms in Dugmore Hall.

-Students now have access to accurate, up-to-date information on more than 16,000 potential questions including about campus events, class schedules, and homework due that day.
+Students will soon have access to accurate, up-to-date information on more than 16,000 potential questions including about campus events, class schedules, and homework due that day.

 The application was created by a team of CWU computer science students working with a consulting firm, Hybrid Cloud Gurus.

-“Today’s students expect universities to provide voice-enabled technologies that align with how they interact and engage with the world around them,” said Andreas Bohman, CWU’s Vice President of Operations, who department supplied the Echo Dot devices used for the project.
+“Today’s students expect universities to provide voice-enabled technologies that align with how they interact and engage with the world around them,” said Andreas Bohman, CWU’s Vice President of Operations, whose department is supplying the Echo Dot devices.